 Discussion will be held in a Large Session format with the whole group.
 Discuss 20 minutes, then do the initial task 40 minutes, then review 30 minutes, then discuss 30 minutes.

 Have each man write out his preliminary vision and share it with the group.
-Let the group ask him questions and help him orally with improvements. e can improve it and rewrite it.
+Let the group ask him questions and help him orally with improvements.
+He can make notes and later improve it and rewrite it.

 Prayer instructions

 Four vital things to pray about fervently:

+Take about 5 minutes each.
+You the leader call out the next topic after 5 minutes.

 The Vision (What does God want me to do?):